 Most Americans are aware of the murky, often unaccommodating nature of dealing with health insurance.
 Some personal accounts of individuals who have tried to acquire advanced prosthetics through insurance describe the emotional appeals process and impossible out-of-pocket costs, multiple airplane trips paid out of pocket to prosthetists all over the country, and having to first be fit with a basic, body-powered, hook-like device before being considered for an electric prosthesis.

-Within the sea of American health insurance systems, the definition of “medically necessary” is quite basic and covers very little.
-This results in the prescription of simple, body-powered, hook-style arms.
-Do you want an electric prosthesis?
-You will need to prove that your body-powered device is not meeting your “medically necessary” requirements.
+Within American health insurance systems, the definition of “medically necessary” is quite basic and covers very little.
+Most times this results in the prescription of simple, body-powered, hook-style arms.
+In order to receive an electric prosthesis, it needs to be proven that a body-powered device is not meeting the medically necessary requirements.
 The majority of upper limb prosthetic devices are denied, appealed, and denied again.
 This is especially true if the prosthesis provides more than just basic function.

 What Will Your Prosthesis Cost?